nodejs/node/doc/api/intl.md

 #### Providing ICU data at runtime

-If you use the `small-icu` option, you can still provide additional locale data at runtime so that the JS methods would work for all ICU locales.
-Assuming the data file is stored at `/some/directory`, you could make ICU be aware of it through either:
+If the `small-icu` option is used, one can still provide additional locale data at runtime so that the JS methods would work for all ICU locales.
+Assuming the data file is stored at `/some/directory`, it can be made available to ICU through either:

 * The [`NODE_ICU_DATA`][] environmental variable: